Common Hackberry

 Celtis occidentalis

-Hackberry — Common Hackberry, PRAIRIE SENTINEL® (Celtis occidentalis) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 40–60 ft tall and 40–60 ft wide, and needs low to medium water.
+Common Hackberry (Celtis occidentalis) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 40–60 ft tall and 40–60 ft wide, needs low to medium water, and prefers full sun.
 Weak Wood; Animal Damage; Nipple Gall cosmetic.

 Photos